arahjou/A-mathematical-model-of-CSR/README.md

 For the first time, after a conditional expression of AID and quantification of lincRNAs expression, I proved the existence of an unknown factor(s) which regulates this process either.

 Furthermore, creating a mathematical model of class switch recombination and predicting the expression dynamic of these unknown factors,  helped me to identify these factors among more than 25000 transcripts.
-Currently, I am working on the manuscript and I hope it will submit it before Christmas 2022.